William de Forz, 3rd Earl of Albemarle: Involvement in military actions

 Albemarle was actively engaged in the struggles of the Norman barons against both King John and King Henry III.
 He was generally loyal to King John during the baronial revolt, although he did eventually join the barons after the leaders of the City of London joined them and the king's cause looked hopeless.

-Albemarle was one of the twenty-five executors of the Magna Carta, but among them he was probably the least hostile to the king.
+Albemarle was one of the twenty-five executors of Magna Carta, but among them he was probably the least hostile to the king.
 The barons made him constable of Scarborough Castle, but when soon after fighting began between the barons and the king, he went over to John's side, the only executor to do so.
 He fought for the king until the French capture of Winchester in June 1216, when again the king's cause looked hopeless.
 He then stayed on the barons' side until their cause fell apart.
 He sided with John, then subsequently changed sides as often as it suited his policy.

 After John's death, Albemarle supported the new king, Henry III, fighting in the siege of Mountsorrel and at the Battle of Lincoln.

 His real object was to revive the independent power of the feudal barons, and he co-operated to this end with Falkes de Breauté and other foreign adventurers established in the country by John.
 This brought him into conflict with the great justiciar, Hubert de Burgh, who was effectively regent.
 In 1219 he was declared a rebel and excommunicated for sponsoring a forbidden tournament in Brackley.
 In 1220 matters were brought to a crisis by his refusal to surrender the two royal castles of Rockingham and Sauvey of which he had been made constable in 1216.
 Henry III marched against them in person, the garrisons fled, and they fell without a blow.
 In the following year, however, Albemarle, in face of further efforts to reduce his power, rose in revolt.